carcaschoi/tinfoil-json/README.md

 Q: I can't open tinfoil... :(

 > A: Make sure that you install the latest [Sigpatches](https://github.com/ITotalJustice/patches/releases/latest) in your switch.
+Then try to reinstall tinfoil.

 Q: network error 7 occurs?